EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 [I-D.ietf-httpbis-encryption-encoding] can obscure the length of responses and reduce the information that the secondary server is able to learn.

-A random or unpredictable mapping from the primary resource URL on the origin to the URL of the content is necessary, see {{urls}}.
+A random or unpredictable mapping from the primary resource URL on the primary server to the URL of the content is necessary, see {{urls}}.

-Length hiding for header fields on responses the origin server might be more important when an out-of-band encoding is used, since the body of the response becomes less variable.
+Length hiding for header fields on responses the primary server might be more important when an out-of-band encoding is used, since the body of the response becomes less variable.